rprichard/logitech-g400-config/README.md

 rprichard adm cdrom sudo dip plugdev lpadmin sambashare vboxusers wireshark
 ```
 Log out and back in to make sure group membership takes effect.

+Unplug the mouse and plug it back in.
+The udev rule only applies when the
+operating system initializes a device.